tnn1t1s/learn-riemann/README.md

 # learn-riemann

-me learning Riemann.
+Learning Riemann by example.

 ## Installing Riemann.

-Before getting started, install Riemann as per http://riemann.io/quickstart.html
+Install Riemann using the getting started guide here, http://riemann.io/quickstart.html

 ## The Basics
-Now start Riemann.
 Riemann takes a Riemann config file as its first argument.
-The files is Clojure program that describes how to process Riemann events.
+The config file is a Clojure program that describes how to process Riemann events.
 In this section, we'll go through the basics of a Riemann config file.
 When we're done, you will be able to write your own basic configs.

 More about Riemann
  * https://github.com/aphyr/riemann